Conway's Game of Life: History

-Motivated by questions in mathematical logic and in part by work on simulation games by Ulam, among others, John Conway began doing experiments in 1968 with a variety of different two-dimensional cellular automaton rules.
+Cellular automata have their origins in the work of Stanisław Ulam and John von Neumann in the 1940s.
+Development continued through the 1950s and 1960s when, in 1968, John Horton Conway began doing experiments with a variety of different two-dimensional cellular automaton rules.
 Conway's initial goal was to define an interesting and unpredictable cellular automaton.
-According to Martin Gardner, Conway experimented with different rules, aiming for rules that would allow for patterns to "apparently" grow without limit, while keeping it difficult to prove that any given pattern would do so.
+According to Martin Gardner, Conway experimented with different rules, aiming for a ruleset that would allow for patterns to "apparently" grow without limit, while keeping it difficult to prove that any given pattern would do so.
 Moreover, some "simple initial patterns" should "grow and change for a considerable period of time" before settling into a static configuration or a repeating loop.
 Conway later wrote that the basic motivation for Life was to create a "universal" cellular automaton.

 The game made its first public appearance in the October 1970 issue of Scientific American, in Martin Gardner's "Mathematical Games" column, which was based on personal conversations with Conway.
 Theoretically, the Game of Life has the power of a universal Turing machine: anything that can be computed algorithmically can be computed within the Game of Life.
 Gardner wrote, "Because of Life's analogies with the rise, fall, and alterations of a society of living organisms, it belongs to a growing class of what are called 'simulation games' (games that resemble real-life processes)."